egrif/lsql/GROUP_HANDLER.md

 When using parallel execution with Lotus environments, LSQL automatically:

-1. **Pre-authenticates** with Lotus SSO using the first environment before starting parallel jobs
+1. **Pre-authenticates** with Lotus SSO using `lotus ping` before starting parallel jobs
 2. **Establishes session** that is shared across all parallel threads
 3. **Prevents multiple SSO prompts** that would otherwise interrupt each parallel job
+4. **Uses simple ping command** that requires no environment-specific arguments
-4. **Gracefully handles** authentication failures with informative warnings
+5. **Gracefully handles** authentication failures with informative warnings

 ### Parallel Examples